w3f/polkadot-wiki/docs/learn/learn-identity.md

 {{ kusama:
 :::info Registrar 2 also decommissioned

-Registrar 2 is no longer offering registrar services on Kusama
+Registrar 2 is no longer offering registrar services on Kusama.

 :::
 :kusama }}